Willisaur/TAWG-Bot-Script/README.md

 - **Daily Streak Tracking:** Monitors check-in messages to determine which users have read each day.
 - **Leaderboard Posting:** Automatically posts a formatted leaderboard of current streaks to a GroupMe group.
-- **Persistent Streak Storage:** Accesses a local SQLite database for persistence across runs.
+- **Persistent Streak Storage:** Uses a Supabase-hosted Postgres database for persistence across runs.

 ## How It Works